 Those who choose Survey for Doctoral Research Plan must check VII.3.5 in this guide and announcements made by JAIST regarding this matter.

 1.3 Conferment of degree

 The decision of degree conferment will be made by the president after a deliberation by the degree awarding committee.
-Successful candidates will be announced on the bulletin board next to the automatic certificate issuing machine (email notification for students in the Working Professionals program in Tokyo).
+Successful candidates will be notified by email.

 2 Degree defense for the doctoral program